jkhan2211/inspireMe/README.md

 Resources Used:
-Bootstrap msdn – to import and allowed us to integrate the bootstrap functionality BalasamiqCloud- to create a rough sketch of the landing page.
+Bootstrap msdn – to import and allowed us to integrate the bootstrap functionality

+BalasamiqCloud- to create a rough sketch of the landing page.(See: MockupPlan.pdf)

 Logo: fontawesome.com

 Images: Google

 Viewports: